-Sohn, H. Leaving the Nest with Golden Parachutes: Demographic Divergence in Parental Safety Nets.
+Sohn, H. Fraying Families: Demographic Divergence in Parental Safety Nets.
 Revise and Resubmit.

 Parents are increasingly supporting their children well into their adulthoods and often serve as safety-nets during periods of economic and marital instability.
 Improving life expectancies and health allow parents to provide for their children longer but greater union dissolution among parents can weaken the safety-nets that they can create.
 Greater mortality, non-marital childbearing, and divorce among lower socioeconomic (SES) families are reinforcing inequalities across generations.
-This article examines two female cohorts aged 25-49 from the 1988 (n = 3,823) and 2013 (n = 3,815) Panel Study of Income Dynamics Roster and Transfers Files.
-Higher SES women spent 3.3 years longer with two surviving and married parents than lower SES women in 1988.
-This disparity increased to 5.9 years in 2013 driven predominantly by higher rates of union dissolution among parents of lower SES women.
+This article examines two cohorts aged 25-49 from the 1988 (n = 7,246) and 2013 (n = 7,014) Panel Study of Income Dynamics Roster and Transfers Files.
+Adults with college degrees had two surviving parents who are living together for 1.8 years longer than non-graduates in 1988.
+This disparity increased by five years to 6.8 years in 2013 driven predominantly by higher rates of union dissolution among parents of adults with less education.
 Growing differences in paternal mortality also contributed to the rise in inequality.

 Department of Health Policy and Management